-Wyatt's Law is a proposed legislation currently making its way through Michigan's government, that would legalize the creation of the United States first ever public access, searchable database for convicted child abusers.
+Wyatt's Law is a proposed piece of legislation currently making its way through Michigan's government, that would legalize the creation of the United States first-ever public access, searchable database for convicted child abusers.

 Wyatt’s law contains three bills that, if passed into law, would require people convicted of child abuse in Michigan to register on the central registry.
 First, second and third degree convictions, which are all felonies under Michigan law, would all require 10 year registrations.
 Fourth and fifth degree convictions, which are both misdemeanors, would require that an individual remain on the registry for five years.